 The energy poor spend a substantial amount of time in the drudgery associated with solid fuel collection, cooking and other domestic labor, and bear the adverse health outcomes caused by polluting energy.
 A lack of access to reliable electricity limits the adoption of domestic appliances and equipment that would ease this burden.
 Natural resource-dependent populations also bear a disproportionate share of the costs of adapting to a changing climate.

-The Energy Access Project addresses gaps in knowledge and scientific evidence about the drivers and consequences of energy poverty and unsustainable energy use in low-income settings, as well as policies that address their harms.
+The James E. Rogers Energy Access Project at Duke addresses gaps in knowledge and scientific evidence about the drivers and consequences of energy poverty and unsustainable energy use in low-income settings, as well as policies that address their harms.
 We work closely with practitioners focused on energy access and its closely connected Sustainable Development Goals (SDGs), including gender equity, poverty alleviation, education and human capital development, and enhanced climate change mitigation and resilience.
 We aim to address energy equity through:

 - better understanding and solving the challenges around last-mile energy access and building back stronger from COVID19,